 Beacon is meant to honor the relationship between instructor and student, so students are encouraged to work with their mentors.
 Students may take the first step by asking their instructors about submitting, especially since not all instructors are familiar with Beacon.

 Check with the faculty representatives for the Beacon Conference on your campus.
 They should be able to locate copies of past years' Beacon Conference proceedings for you.
-You can also view the electronic proceedings of the most recent conferences here or by clicking "Proceedings" on this website.
+View Past Proceedings

 Be a mentor.
 Encourage students who produce excellent research papers in your classes to consider submitting their work to Beacon.
 Work with them as necessary to polish up their papers for submission and, if the papers are chosen, for presentation at the conference.
 Faculty mentors of the most outstanding presenters receive $100 outstanding mentor awards.